‘The Young And The Restless’ Spoilers: JT Proposes To Victoria, Sharon Asks Nick To Move OUt

 JT and Victoria make up

-Previously on The Young and the Restless, JT (Thad Luckinbill) and Victoria (Amelia Heinle) got into a heated argument, which eventually led to JT grabbing his girlfriend’s throat and pushing her on the wall.
-The violent reaction left a bruise on Victoria’s neck, but she’s more than hurt by all the insults that JT said, via Soaps.com.
+Previously on The Young and the Restless, JT (Thad Luckinbill) and Victoria (Amelia Heinle) got into a heated argument, which eventually led to JT grabbing his girlfriend’s throat and pushing her against the wall.
+The violent reaction left a bruise on Victoria’s neck, but she’s more hurt by all the insults that JT said, via Soaps.com.

 Today, The Young and the Restless spoilers said that Victoria tells JT that he has to go.
 She says he’s always putting her down and with what’s happening, they can’t stay together.
 JT says he’s sorry and admits he acted like a loser.
 He swears he’s not going to hurt her again.
 They keep talking and kissed, but Victoria pulls away.
 JT presses on and suddenly asked Victoria to marry him.